Occupancy Policy:

 General Statements:

-1. Current, positive, government-issued photo identification that allows Owner/Agent to adequately screen for criminal and or credit history will be required.
+1. Current, positive, government-issued photo ID that allows Owner/Agent to adequately screen for criminal and credit history will be required.

-2. Each applicant will be required to qualify individually or as per specific criteria areas.
+2. Each applicant will be required to qualify individually or as per specific criteria areas (but for income, which is at the discretion of the landlord)

-3. Inaccurate, incomplete or falsified information will be ground for denial of the application.
+3. Inaccurate, incomplete or falsified information will be grounds for denial of the application.

 4. Any applicant currently using illegal drugs will be denied.
 If approved for tenancy and later illegal drug use is confirmed, termination shall result.